fliljeda/draught-of-fpl/README.md

 ## High level architecture

-1. Read config.toml to configure the context of the program such as ID of the league we want information from.
+1. Read Config.toml to configure the context of the program such as ID of the league we want information from.
 2. Sets up a fetch thread that in intervals fetches new information from the FPL api
 3. Sets up a compute thread that in intervals computes the values that we want to provide in the intermediate api
 4. Use [rocket.rs](https://rocket.rs/) to set up a web server that serves selected values computed in the compute thread

-### Configuring the server
+### Configuring the application

-The configuration for this server is done using a .toml file (default ./config.toml) which is serialized using a [TOML](https://toml.io/) parser when the server starts.
+The configuration for this server is done using a .toml file (default ./Config.toml) which is serialized using a [TOML](https://toml.io/) parser when the server starts.
 The structure of this configuration file is best observed in the code.